 The regional factor is something nobody tells you.
 I once paid $100 for a list of books that sell well, sell for a high price, and are supposedly common.
 About five of these supposedly common books were books about making ice cream.
 In 10 years, I never, ever found a single book about making ice cream.
 Not a one.
 But when Anheuser-Busch was selling out to InBev, I had a very nice run selling a book about the Busch family called Under the Influence.
 It wasn’t on his list, but it’s dirt common here.
 Its value has dropped considerably now that the Busch family isn’t in the news anymore.
 But it met his criteria and wasn’t on his list.

 He mentioned that certain older editions of the Betty Crocker cookbook sell well, and for more than enough money to be worthwhile.
 That’s good to know, and those are easy to find.
-He didn’t mention early edition of The Joy of Cooking, which I discovered on my own.
+He didn’t mention early editions of The Joy of Cooking, which I discovered on my own.
 It’s just as common where I live.
 It’s probably less common in other parts of the country.

 I’m not saying these lists aren’t worthwhile.
 But don’t get the idea that you can memorize a list of 50 titles and make $300 a day off that knowledge.
 It’s not that easy.
 You’re going to have to adapt the information on those lists to your area, at least to some degree.